 We drive up from the north and I admit honestly: it's quite hardcore!

-Strava says something close to 10% on this segmentonly that the driveway is slightly longer and a bit less stable than it would appear.
-This is one of the worst types - there are streamers, but the inclination often exceeding 15%, different condition of the surface and the surrounding forest take away all hopes.
-On the way, it seems that we are breaking the law because we are entering a ban, but this is Italy - if we really want, then we can.
-Karma is getting us anyway, because when passing through the ongoing felling of trees, Łukasz first falls over and loses the meter (which is never found again), and then he catches the slippers.
-Changing the inner tube on the road, in the shade, at an altitude of over 1300m, in May is a dubious joy.
-Because yes, the surface can be different, but in none of the moments I would not call it a 25mm tire.
-I have the impression, however, that it is much better to drive her up than down.
-The views appear only in those short moments when you can find a gap in the forest.
+Strava says something close to 10% on this segment, only that the driveway is slightly longer and slightly less stable than it would seem.
+This is one of the worst types - there are serpentine but the slope often exceeding 15%, different surface conditions and the surrounding forest take away all hope.
+Along the way, it seems that we are breaking the law because we are entering the ban, but this is Italy - if we really want, we can.
+Karma gets us anyway, because passing through the felling just under way Łukasz first falls over and loses the counter (which is never found again), then he catches a slipper.
+Changing the inner tube on an off-road road, in the shade, at an altitude of over 1300m, in May is a dubious joy.
+Yes, the surface varies, but at no time would I call it a nuisance for a 25mm tire.
+I have the impression, however, that it is much better to ride it up than down.
+Views appear only in those short moments when you find a gap in the forest.

 And what is happening at the congress is, as mentioned above, an abstract work of art.
 As usually happens in such places, the drone I manage to fire only for a moment.
 Apart from the fact that I forgot additional batteries, immediately after the start I am informed by reports of too strong wind to fly, too much interference and low temperature.
 Adding to this an infinitely long list of flying bans in Italy, I only have a moment to do it Golden shot.
 I can not do it, of course, because flying the drone is not as easy as I've always imagined - it does not cover the whole congress and I have to divide it into two photos.
 Then we are only 15km down with an average of 5%, a few serpentines to get out of the valley and a very long straight to Naples, which you can stop at any moment by reflection on the railway station.

-The driveway at Santuario Di Montevergine is the only place in the area that I could consider returning to.
-I'd like to go back there if one day I'm in a radius, say, 150km.
+The driveway to Santuario Di Montevergine is the only place in the area to which I could consider returning.
+I will gladly return there if one day I am within a radius of, say, 150km.

 Scampia, Secondigliano - pathology with panache